apriltuesday/eva-opentargets/README.md

 # Directory to run trait curation pipelines
 export CURATION_ROOT=

+# Path to previous curator comments to be included in spreadsheet.
+# If this is the first round of curation, you can use an empty file.
+export CURATOR_COMMENTS=

 # Create directories for data processing
 mkdir -p ${CURATION_ROOT}
 cd ${CURATION_ROOT}